FAQ's Sydney St Patrick's Day Parade & Festival 2023

 Is the festival just on Sunday?

 While the main festival itself is just taking place on Sunday, we have the Irish Film Festival running from Thursday 16th March with two movies every night from 5pm.
 On Saturday Night Sasta will take to the stage at First Fleet Park.

 Is First Fleet Park 18+ only?

 No, this year ALL AREAS are open to all ages including main stage in First Fleet Park and rest of the festival space which includes the Children’s Area, art and craft tent, Irish dance performance stage, live music performances and much more.

 Who is the festival for?

 Everyone’s welcome.
 The festival is a family fun day celebrating Irish culture and heritage but you don’t have to be Irish to attend or enjoy the festival.

-Getting there?
 What is the best way to get to the festival?

+Our Festival is perfectly located close to bus, train and tram stops.
 Find out the best way to get to the Sydney St Patrick's Day festival here.

 Can I bring my own alcohol into the festival?